ian-hampton/bulk-image-rename/README.md

 ## Features

+* Rename files based on date created, date digitized, or date modified.
 * Supports JPEG, PNG, TIFF, WebP, and HEIC files.
-* Rename files based on date created, date digitized, or date modified.
+* Undo function.

 ## Installation and Use

 For the sake of my sanity, this project makes use of the [exif-py](https://github.com/ianare/exif-py) module.
-As a result, you must set up a virtual enviroment for this script.
+As a result, you must set up a virtual enviroment.

 1. Get into your directory of choice and clone the repo.
     ```sh